graphcore/poptorch/docs/user_guide/batching.rst

 Efficient data batching
 =======================

-By default PopTorch will process the ``batch_size`` which you provided to the :py:class:`poptorch.DataLoader`.
+By default, PopTorch will process the ``batch_size`` which you provided to the :py:class:`poptorch.DataLoader`.
+This value is known as the micro-batch size.

 When using the other options below, the actual number of samples used per step varies to allow the IPU(s) to process data more efficiently.

-However, the effective (mini-)batch size for operations which depend on it (such as batch normalization) will not change.
+However, the effective batch size for operations which depend on it (for example the size of mini-batches, in PyTorch's terminology, when using Pytorch's `BatchNorm <https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm2d.html>`__ layers) will not change.
 All that changes is how much data is actually sent for a single step.

 .. note:: Failure to use :py:class:`poptorch.DataLoader` may result in